Donald Trump just nominated Neil Gorsuch to the Supreme Court

 "The qualifications of Judge Gorsuch are beyond dispute," he declared in making the announcement, noting that Gorsuch had been confirmed unanimously to his current seat.
 "That's unanimous—can you believe that?
 Nowadays with what's going on?
 Does that happen anymore?"

-After Justice Antonin died in February 2016, Senate Republicans refused to allow President Barack Obama to fill his seat on the high court—Obama's nominee, Judge Merrick Garland, didn't even receive a hearing.
+After Justice Antonin Scalia died in February 2016, Senate Republicans refused to allow President Barack Obama to fill his seat on the high court—Obama's nominee, Judge Merrick Garland, didn't even receive a hearing.
 That gamble appears to have paid off.
 Gorsuch is seen by many on the right as a fitting heir to Scalia.
 Appointed to the 10th Circuit by President George W. Bush in 2006, Gorsuch—like Scalia—is a so-called "textualist," meaning he looks only to the words on the page, and not to legislative history when looking at the law.
 He's expected to hew to Scalia's approach of interpreting the law through the lens of the Founders' original intent.
 Unlike Hardiman, whose blue-collar background and years driving a taxi gave him a compelling and unusual personal story for a potential Supreme Court justice, Gorsuch has an Ivy League background.
 He was in President Barack Obama's class at Harvard Law School, studied philosophy at Oxford, and served in the Bush Justice Department.
 (In his announcement, Trump noted that "education is very, very important to me.")

 Now Gorsuch could serve alongside Justice Anthony Kennedy, for whom he once clerked.
-But Gorsuch's views on the law—and especially the power of the regulatory state—may have been shaped as much by his mother, Anne Gorsuch Buford, who was the first woman to head the Environmental Protection Agency.
+But Gorsuch's views on the law—and especially the power of the regulatory state—may have been shaped as much by his mother, Anne Gorsuch Burford, who was the first woman to head the Environmental Protection Agency.
 During her brief tenure as President Ronald Reagan's EPA administrator, Buford waged war on environmental regulations, including trying to roll back limits on lead in gasoline.
 She became the first agency head in American history to be held in contempt of Congress for withholding documents from the House, which was investigating mismanagement of a Superfund cleanup project.
 Buford had previously served in the Colorado House of Representatives, where she was a member of the "House Crazies," a group of legislators who might have been considered the Tea Party Caucus of their day.

 As a federal appellate judge, Neil Gorsuch won conservative fans with his rulings in cases involving Hobby Lobby and the Little Sisters of the Poor, in which he rejected the Obama administration's attempt to force both entities to provide contraception coverage in their health insurance plans.
 He also recently dissented in a decision by his court to deny rehearing of an appeal from the state of Utah, which had tried to defund Planned Parenthood but was blocked by the appellate court.